 According to newspaper accounts this will contest revolved around allegations of undue influence and related attorney ethics violations.
 The decedent’s attorney wrote himself and his paralegal into a client’s will for what ultimately morphed into a $7.2 million bequest between the two of them, which is a big “no-no” under Fla.
 Bar Rule 4-1.8(c).
 That ethics violation played a central role in the outcome of this case.
 Which shouldn’t be surprising.
 For a comprehensive list of cases across the country dealing with the same ethics rule, see ACTEC’s Commentary on MRPC 1.8.

 Unfortunately, the 2d DCA’s opinion linked-to above provides zero insight into this extraordinary case, simply affirming “without discussion” the trial-court’s first order and sending it back to the trial-court judge to address one open item.
 And that’s where for all intents and purposes the public side of this story would have ended but for a lucky break.
 I had the good fortune of running into Fort Lauderdale probate litigator Lawrence Livoti, who was tangentially involved in the case, and was kind enough to provided me with copies of the trial-court orders [click here, here].
 Both orders were authored by Pinellas Circuit Judge Lauren Laughlin, and are discussed below.
 In terms of work product, these orders rank at the top as the most thoughtful and scholarly probate-court orders I’ve ever come across in my career.
 They do a fantastic job of dissecting the intersection of Florida law and professional ethics in a will contest involving a possible Rule 4-1.8(c) violation, and should be required reading for anyone involved in a similar case.

-First Order: Does an ethics violation = undue influence?
+First Order: Did ethics violation = undue influence?
+YES

 You can’t get sued because you violate an ethics rule, but it’s powerful evidence against you.
 That is the crux of Judge Laughlin’s analysis in her first order.
 Here’s an excerpt: